pypa/packaging.python.org/source/guides/tool-recommendations.rst

 Build backends
 ==============

-Popular :term:`build backends <build backend>` for pure-Python packages include:
+Popular :term:`build backends <build backend>` for pure-Python packages include, in alphabetical order:

+- Flit-core_ (developed with but separate from :ref:`Flit`).
+It is meant to be a minimal and opinionated build backend.
+It is not extensible.

 - Hatchling_, which is developed along with :ref:`Hatch`, but is separate and can be used without Hatch.
 Hatchling is extensible through a plugin system.

+- PDM-backend_ (developed with but separate from :ref:`PDM`).
+It provides build hooks for extensibility.

+- Poetry-core_ (developed with but separate from :ref:`Poetry`).
+It is extensible through plugins.

 - :ref:`setuptools` (which used to be the only build backend).
 It can be configured programmatically through the :file:`setup.py` file (but for basic metadata,